cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-46.md

 ---
 ## Session 4: BUS 1 Winthrop Center \[Zhengzheng Tan\]

-Boston’s $1.3 billion Winthrop Center was conceived and constructed 2016–2021 in a market with increasing  sustainability sentiment from regulators, community and corporate tenants.
-The case is about two critical decisions: RFP and Design Development, students will learn:
+Boston’s $1.3 billion Winthrop Center was conceived and constructed 2016–2021 in a market with increasing  sustainability sentiment from regulators and from community and corporate tenants.
+The case is about two critical decisions: RFP and Design Development.
+Students will learn the following:

 - How to approach quantitative and qualitative analysis in making high stake sustainability decisions.
-- Execution risks associated with fast evolving sustainability concepts.
-Trade offs and challenges in bringing Passive House concepts to reality.
-What’s the risk involved and how to control the risk.
+- Execution risks associated with fast-evolving sustainability concepts; tradeoffs and challenges in bringing Passive House concepts to reality; what risk is involved and how to control that risk.

 ### Readings

-*Winthrop Center*
+Winthrop Center case study

 ## Session 5: ECON 3 Green building version 2.0: economic rationale and analytical tools of health in buildings \[Juan Palacios\]